mregni/Azure-DevOps-short-version-hash/overview.md

 # Short git version hash extractor

 This build step will get the short git version hash and put it in a build/release variable ShortVersionHash.
 You can use the variable in one of your next build/release steps by using $(ShortVersionHash).
-There are no settings in the build step, it will just create the variable for you.
+By default the step will look into the default working path, but you can change this with in the task settings.

 ## Why